Songs of Dovid Kerner

 *** " Viewed in terms of actual physical dimensions, the summit of Mt.
 Hermon in Lebanon is the highest peak from which Mt.
 Zion appears to be the lowest spur of the mountain chain.
 But, viewed spiritually, Zion is the loftiest mountain from which consecration and blessings flow down to a ll the rest of the land, unto the remotest borders of Lebanon ....

-- from the commentary of Rav Shimshon Raphael Hirsch on Psalm 133
+- based on the commentary of Rav Shimshon Raphael Hirsch to Psalm 133.